 Things to have in mind before selling your old phone

 We often sell our old phones or exchange it but before doing so we need to take some steps to keep our data safe.
 We need to delete all our data, pictures and videos otherwise it can end up in the wrong hands.
 You need to remove your data, some websites like wirelessrecycling.com help to wipe your data completely.
 But before that, you should remember to keep a backup of your data otherwise you will lose all your data.
+Help your parents protect their smartphone as well and make sure that they are protected too.
+This is an excellent way of bridging the generation gap!

 So, this is the basic securities for your smartphone.
 It’s always important to keep your smartphone safe from the evil hands and this is not too difficult to do.
 So, be safe and keep your data safe.